-The rise to success experienced by Amigo has been built on the basis of offering credit to those who can’t get it by other means.
+The success experienced by Amigo has been built on the basis of offering credit to those who can’t get it by other means.
 The guarantor loans provided by the company are designed to be an alternative option for those who can’t access credit via banks and other sources.
-Amigo offers medium term loans of up to £7,000 with a maximum repayment schedule of five years.
+Amigo offers medium-term loans of up to £7,000 with a maximum repayment schedule of five years.

 What are guarantor loans?

 Effectively, guarantor loans enable anyone to borrow even without a perfect credit score, with a troubled financial history or where there is no asset – such as property – to secure the loan against.
 With a guarantor loan, a trusted friend or family member provides an assurance to the lender that the loan will be repaid by the borrower.
 If that does not happen then the lender can pursue the guarantor for repayment of the loan instead.
 Guarantor loans are a way of accessing credit no matter what an individual financial history contains and careful repayment can help to rebuild damaged credit scores.

 The stock market listing